-As a filmmaker, independent film financing is a major mystery.
-When I was starting out, I met with quite a few producers who refused to share their money secrets with me…
+For most filmmakers, independent film financing is a mystery.
+When I was starting out, I met with a nearly a dozen “producers” who refused to share their independent film financing secrets with me…